C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Structure Theorem for

-is in $\KK( XI^{\otimes n},XI^{\otimes (m+k)})$. \\ Thus it is enough to take the quotients with respect to seminorm $\|\cdot\|_{\KK_X(J\cap I)}$ defined in Proposition \ref{propostion nie udowodnione} and then apply the enveloping procedure. \end{Proof} We are in a position to formulate the main result of this subsection. \begin{thm}[Structure Theorem for $C^*$-correspondences] Suppose $J$ is an ideal in $J(X)$ and let $\OO(I)$ denote the ideal in $\OO(J,X)$ generated by the image of an $X$-invariant ideal $I$ under the universal representation.
+is in $\KK( XI^{\otimes n},XI^{\otimes (m+k)})$. \\ Now it suffices to take the quotients with respect to seminorm $\|\cdot\|_{\KK_X(J\cap I)}$ defined in Proposition \ref{propostion nie udowodnione} and apply the enveloping procedure. \end{proof} We are in a position to formulate the main result of this subsection. \begin{theorem}[Structure Theorem for $C^*$-correspondences] Suppose $J$ is an ideal in $J(X)$ and let $\OO(I)$ denote the ideal in $\OO(J,X)$ generated by the image of an $X$-invariant ideal $I$ under the universal representation.
 There are natural isomorphisms